artemgood477/UrlShortner/README.md

 This project focuses on providing URL shortening functionality as part of the overall project.
 It is designed for users who require a simple and efficient way to generate short URLs from long URLs, improving shareability and accessibility.

 ### Scope
-This project will implement a RESTful API for URL shortening, storing mappings in a DynamoDB table, and serving shortened links via API Gateway and Lambda.
-The frontend will be deployed via S3 (maybe Netlify), allowing users to generate and manage shortened URLs.
+This project implements a RESTful API for URL shortening, storing mappings in a DynamoDB table, and serving shortened links via API Gateway and Lambda.
+The frontend is deployed via **S3 Static Website Hosting**, allowing users to generate and use shortened URLs from a clean web interface.

 ### Requirements